 Monmouthshire

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Monmouthshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Monmouthshire lies in southeast Wales along the border with England, blending market towns, rural farmland, and scenic landscapes like the Wye Valley Area of Outstanding Natural Beauty.
+Overview ⁞ Monmouthshire lies in southeast Wales along the border with England, blending market towns, rural farmland, and scenic landscapes like the Wye Valley Area of Outstanding Natural Beauty.
 Agriculture, tourism, and commuting links to Bristol and Cardiff shape its economy.

+Who governs Monmouthshire?
 The local government for this district is: Monmouthshire County Council (Wales County Council).

 Constituencies in Monmouthshire